 This project has the following purpose: even if DIVA.EXCHANGE consists of several independent modules, it still should be easy to have the complete environment available.

 Online Demo and Test sites:

-There are two different flavours of testnets available: a peer-to-peer (P2P) based one and an I2P based one.
+There are two different flavours of testnets available: a simple local one and an I2P based one.

-To start the peer-to-peer-based local testnet (3 nodes) execute:
+To start the local testnet (7 nodes) execute:

 To stop the I2P-based testnet execute: